ethercrab-rs/ethercrab/SPECNOTES.md

 read back out of the dictionary during auto config.
 Pretty neat.

 ETG1000.5 Section 6.1.4.1.3 SDO interactions lists different request/response scenarios.

+### Configuring from SDOs

+- `0x1c00` index 0 returns SM count.
+  - Sub-indices return type
+- CoE sync manager assignment (u16) returns an address to read which is the PDO mapping for that SM
+- SMs start at 0x1c10, but we should be skipping the first two because they're now mailbox, therefore starts at 0x1c12
+  - Stop looping over SMs when index count is zero, or if the SDO was not found (this is an error, catch it)
+- Find the PDO mapping from that sync manager address (e.g. 0x1720)
+- Read the number of mappings from index 0
+- Loop through mappings.
+Each one is a u32 that decodes into (see ETG1000.6 Table 74 – Receive PDO Mapping):
+  - Bit length of the mapped object
+  - Subindex of mapped object
+  - Index of mapped object
+- TX and RX PDO mappings have identical structures
+- If index or subindex are zero, this mapping is unused.
+SOEM doesn't increment the bit length or anything with unused PDOs.

 # Mailbox/CANOpen